By Jay Palter | May 19, 2021

 This case study is part of an ongoing series that gives readers a behind-the-scenes look at some of the most challenging and sensitive business problems Real Time Networks has helped solve.
 The clients are confidential.
 The results are real.

 The food service industry has long been known for consistent but tight profit margins.
 Food service businesses have to be serious about efficiency.
-In 2019 one multinational food service company was particularly concerned about the efficiency of their warehousing and shipping operations.
+A couple of years ago, a multinational food service company was particularly concerned about the efficiency of their warehousing and shipping operations.
 Specifically how they managed their expensive handheld scanners.

 This company sells and distributes kitchen equipment and food products to restaurants, hospitality businesses, and healthcare and educational institutions around the world.
 At the time their annual profit margins were good for their industry at just below 3.5%.
 But that was still a very tight margin.

 Managing Scanners Was a Serious Problem